vespCV/vespcv/doc/prd.md

 - To develop and implement a robust and reliable computer vision system for the real-time detection of Vespa velutina.

 ### 2.2 Sub-objectives
-- User-friendly system for beekeepers, voluntiers, citizens.
+- User-friendly system for beekeepers, Asian hornet controlers, citizens.
 - Retrain with captured images to minimize false positives en improve detection accuracy under various environmental conditions.
 - Provide a log file, trigger for action of a electronic harp, sending an email upon detection.
 - Design a scalable system that can be applied in various contexts.
-- Sending training data to makers
+- Collect training data to assist system developers.

 ## 3. User Stories

 1. As a beekeeper, I want to place vespCV at my apiary so that I am warned early of the presence of Asian hornets, and automatically activates a electric harp to protect the bees.

-2. As a volunteer monitoring invasive species, I want to receive a almost realtime mail with the captured image to send it to 'waarnemingen.nl'.
+2. As a volunteer monitoring invasive species, I want to receive a almost realtime email with the captured image to send it to 'waarnemingen.nl'.

 3. As a researcher, I want access to logged detection data and images to analyze the behavior patterns of Asian hornets.